 - Perfect balance of flavor – With it’s slight vanilla flavor from real vanilla beans, this custard is the perfect base for any toppings or dessert you add it to.

-Most of these simple ingredients are pantry staples.
+Most of these simple vanilla custard ingredients are pantry staples.
 If you don’t have them on hand, they can easily be found at your local grocery store.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 - Whole Milk- It is essential to use full-fat milk in this recipe.
 Reduced fat milks don’t have enough fat to give custard it’s signature creamy texture.
 We have not tested this recipe using non-dairy alternatives, but if you do, we’d love to hear about it!
 This would include oat milk, almond milk, soy milk or coconut milk.

-- Vanilla Extract- We used a high quality vanilla extract, but for even more robust vanilla flavors, opt for vanilla bean paste or a whole, cut vanilla bean.
+- Vanilla Extract- We used a vanilla bean paste for maximum richness and vanilla flavor, but also feel free to use a high-quality vanilla extract.
 Then you’ll get a lovely scent, flavor and those fun little flecks.

 - Sugar– Just plain old white granulated sugar.